angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ### Handling Submission States

-We can use the submission state in our template to provide better user feedback:
+To see what actually happens, we can use the submission state in our template to provide better user feedback.
+When running our app and submitting the form, we can now see the output is toggling as long as the form data is submitted via our fake service which resolves after two seconds and simulates a slow network transmission time.

 ```html
 <form (submit)="submit($event)">